 - Take a sharp knife and cut out the jack O'lantern face.
 I like to gently etch in the face first to see how it fits best and then cut.
 Discard the cut out dough.

 - Using your finger tips gently press in on the dough to create lots of cavities.
 Press your fingers to the bottom without breaking threw.
 You will want to do this a couple of times so the dough has lots of impressions.

-- Cove again with plastic wrap and a dish towel and let it rise again in a warm area.
+- Cove again with plastic wrap and a dish towel and let it rise again in a warm area for another hour.

 - After second rise is complete preheat oven to 425 F.